⏳ Estimated Reading Time: 6–7 minutes

 As Gary Chapman and Paul White put it, “Each of us wants to know that what we are doing matters.”
 And when people don’t feel that, no amount of perks or programs will make up for it.

 This is where the gap shows up.
-We tend to lead from our own wiring.
+We tend to lead from our own defaults.

 Sometimes that works.
 Other times, you’re speaking the wrong language entirely.
 You’re showing appreciation in a way that makes total sense to you—but may not mean much to the person receiving it.